kamacharovs/aiof-api/README.md

 ## How to run it

-### Locally

-From the root directory
+From the root project directory

 ```powershell
 dotnet run -p .\aiof.api.core\
 ```

-Change directories and run from the core `.csproj`
+Or change directories and run from the core `.csproj`

 ```powershell
 cd .\aiof.api.core\
 dotnet run
 ```

+Note: the API uses JWT authentication and authorization.
+In order to run this locally with fake in-memory data and bypass the authorization and authentication, you can play around with the code and comment out the `[Authorize]` attributes in the `Controllers`.

+If you want to fully test it, then the recommended way is to use `docker-compose`.
+That pulls down all the Docker images needed and you will have the full microservices architecture locally in order to get a JWT from `aiof-auth` and add it to your request to this API.

 ### Docker